-- Turn the starter key to the ON position, and confirm that the glow lamp is on.
+- 2. Turn the starter key to the ON position, and confirm that the glow lamp is on.
 (The glow lamp stays lit for 15 seconds when the coolant temperature is -10°C (14°F).) - 3.
 After the glow lamp goes out, press the deceleration button (to cancel the deceleration mode), and then turn the key to the START position to start the engine.
-The engine does not start unless the safety lock lever is in the locked position at this point.

-Refer to "Safety lock lever" on page 2-62.

-- 4. Once the engine starts, release the key.
+When the machine is equipped with the safety start function: The engine does not start unless the safety lock lever is in the locked position at this point.
+Refer to "Safety lock lever" on page 2-68. - Once the engine starts, release the key.
 The key automatically returns to the ON position. - 5.
 Check that the warning lamps are off.